 PowerPoint, whiteboard, one-person skit – the format doesn’t really matter.
 Instead, you’re trying to glean answers to a few critical questions about the candidate:

 Sales People Sell.
 It’s what they do.
-So asking a candidate to sell you on them is an opportunity to see their sales skills first-hand before offering the job.
+So asking a candidate to sell you on themselves is an opportunity to see their sales skills first-hand before offering the job.

 Why are they the right person for the job?
 And just as importantly, why are you the right organization for them?
 You should walk away from a presentation with a detailed answer for each.